Sharada Ramanathan: Career

-Her first feature film, Sringaram (2007), is set in the early 19th century and depicts the life of a Devadasi.
+Her first feature film, Sringaram (2007), is a period film and depicts the life of a Devadasi.
 After getting screened at various film festivals, the film had its theatrical release in 2007 and went on to win three National Film Awards and two Tamil Nadu State Film Awards.
 The film was critically acclaimed.
 Malathi Rangarajan of The Hindu noted, "Sringaram is an aesthetic showcase of first time maker Sharada Ramanathan's potential".
 She was one of the jury members of the 54th National Film Awards.